jsirex/forkman/README.md

 First ensure that you have forked the repository you want to operate on.
 (Eg: Fork habitat-sh/habitat to biome-sh/biome)

-Chome the new repository:
+Clone a repository:

 ```
 git clone https://github.com/biome-sh/biome.git
 ```

-Add the upstream repository
+Add an upstream repository

 ```
 cd biome